3Hren/blackhole/README.md

 Each feature and fix is developed in a separate branch.
 Bugs which are discovered during development of a certain feature, may be fixed in the same branch as their parent issue.
 This is also true for small features.

 ### Branch structure:
-- `master`: master branch - contains stable, working version of VM code.
+- `master`: master branch - contains a stable, working version of VM code.
 - `develop`: development branch - all fixes and features are first merged here.
 - `issue/<number>/<slug>` or `issue/<slug>`: for issues (both enhancement and bug fixes).